 The Code of Federal Regulations (CFR) (external link) requires the University to obtain and keep a record of affirmative acknowledgement by every subscriber (UC Voice users), both new and existing, of having received and understood the advisory statement provided on the E911 Acknowledgement (external link) page.
 It is required that UC Voice users read the advisory statement about E911 and UC and acknowledge that they have read the statement.

 Additionally, the CFR requires the University to distribute stickers to its existing subscribers, warning that E911 service may be limited or not available when using Lync.
-Technology Services strongly recommends the use of a traditional landline phone or cell phone when it is necessary to call 911. is providing Unit Coordinators these E911 warning stickers for distribution to their unit/department UC Voice users.
+Technology Services strongly recommends the use of a traditional landline phone or cell phone when it is necessary to call 911. is providing Pinnacle Department Managers these E911 warning stickers for distribution to their unit/department UC Voice users.
 These stickers are to be placed directly on or near all Lync-enabled devices (phone, desktop, laptop).
 If users need stickers, Technology Services suggests they contact their UC Support Staff, which include IT Professionals and Technology Services Unit Coordinators.